chidubemokeke/Subgraph-Masterclass--Beginner/README.md

   - id: A unique identifier for each transfer event, combining the transaction hash and log index.
     - from: A reference to the Account entity representing the sender.
     - to: A reference to the Account entity representing the receiver.
-    - value: The amount transferred, represented as a BigInt.
+    - value: The amount transferred.
-    - timestamp: The block timestamp when the transfer occurred, represented as a BigInt.
+    - timestamp: The block timestamp when the transfer occurred.
     - @entity(immutable: true): This directive ensures that the entity's fields cannot be modified once created, reflecting the immutable nature of blockchain data.

 ### Account Entity